Last updated

 Yes.
 All tools are optimized for desktop, tablet, and mobile devices.
 For ROI Calculator, keep the inputs you used beside the result so the number can be checked later.
 The documented formula is ROI% = (Gain / Cost) × 100, and small changes to rates, rounding, dates, tax rules, regional assumptions, or percentage bases can change the final roi calculator result.
 Treat the output as a planning reference and confirm high-stakes decisions against official guidance or source systems.

-Compare rounding, compounding, date boundaries, and tax basis.
-Toollabz documents behavior relative to: ROI% = (Gain / Cost) × 100 For ROI Calculator, keep the inputs you used beside the result so the number can be checked later.
+Compare units, rounding, compounding, and tax basis side by side.
+This page documents: ROI% = (Gain / Cost) × 100 For ROI Calculator, keep the inputs you used beside the result so the number can be checked later.
 The documented formula is ROI% = (Gain / Cost) × 100, and small changes to rates, rounding, dates, tax rules, regional assumptions, or percentage bases can change the final roi calculator result.
 Treat the output as a planning reference and confirm high-stakes decisions against official guidance or source systems.

 Same-category picks first, then high-intent neighbors that often answer the next calculation question.